 We organise an annual holiday by coach, visiting gardens in different areas of the country and in 2012 we made our first foray overseas, to Normandy to see some stunning French gardens and a unique opportunity to visit the French version of the Chelsea Flower Show, at Courson.
 In 2019, we visited 4 wonderful gardens in Essex including the iconic Beth Chatto garden.

-Like everyone and every organisation, 2020 has been a challenge but we were able to offer our members a revised programme of events, working round the Covid 19 rules and regulations.
+Like everyone and every organisation, 2020 has been a challenge but we were able to offer our members a revised programme of events, working within the Covid 19 rules and regulations.
 Unfortunately, our holiday for 38 members and guests of a two night/three day trip to 7 gardens in Monmouthshire and South Wales was one casualty of 2020 so we are re-arranging it for 2021.
 We will stay 2 nights at the 4 star St. Pierre Park just outside Chepstow and enjoy wining, dining and socialising with our fellow Valley Gardeners.
 Highlights of 2020 include having socially distanced visits to other members' gardens in the Itchen Valley when larger gardens open to the public were closed and displaying wonderful photographs of our own gardens on the Club website so everyone could see the beautiful properties many of our members work so hard to achieve.
 It was a real morale booster for us all!

 So we go into 2021 hopeful that we can pick up our usual garden visits into the Spring and Summer while the early months we will still be relying on the magic of Zoom to bring our fantastic speakers into our living rooms.
 The wonders of technology have certainly helped us keep in touch with each other and the world of gardening since March this year.